syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 ## GetTableSummaryCount(VerticalPosition position)

-In order to obtain the total number of table summary rows in a specific position (e.g. top or bottom) in a SfDataGrid, you can use the `GetTableSummaryCount` method of the `DataGridIndexResolver` class.
-This method takes a VerticalPosition enum value as a parameter and returns the number of table summary rows in the specified position.
+In order to obtain the total number of table summary rows in a specific position, e.g., top or bottom, in a SfDataGrid, you can use the `GetTableSummaryCount` method of the `DataGridIndexResolver` class.
+This method takes a `VerticalPosition` enum value as a parameter and returns the number of table summary rows in the specified position.

 Here is an example of how you can use this method to get the total number of table summary rows in in the SfDataGrid in top position: